thisisevilevil/evilevil365/_posts/2024-04-10-UpdateDriversBIOS-DellCommandUpdate.md

 ---
-title: "Update Drivers and BIOS with Dell Command | Update managed using Configuration Profiles in Microsoft Intune"
+title: "Update Drivers and BIOS with Dell Command | Update using Intune"
-date: DRAFT2024-04-10
+date: 2024-04-10
 categories:
   - Dell
 tags: